0LNetworkCommunity/libra-framework/docs/core_devs/dev_quick_start.md

 Your release will be in `./releases/head.mrb`, you will need this for genesis and smoketests.

-Note for smoke tests: you must regenerate the .mrb file, EVERYTIME YOU MAKE A CHANGE TO CORE MOVE CODE.
+Note for smoke tests: you must regenerate the .mrb file EVERYTIME YOU MAKE A CHANGE TO CORE MOVE CODE.
 Otherwise your tests will be against the old code

-## running smoke tests
+## Running smoke tests

 Do it yourself:
 Make sure you are in the root of the project.